If you're thinking about starting your own candle making business, these tips will help you get started.

 You may want to consider expanding the scope of your candle making business.
 When you're ready, consider adding a bath and beauty line to your line of candles.
 Soap making uses similar techniques and some of the same raw materials as candle making, and the two types of products can fit together logically in the minds of customers.

 Consider grouping your products to create a range of items with the same scent.
-For example, you may have a range of lavender scented products that include scented candles, bar soap or bath bombs, body lotion and even shampoo.
+For example, you may have a range of lavender scented products that include scented candles, bar soap or body lotion and even shampoo.

 However, do not rush to expand your business too quickly.
 Do what you know and what what you do well first, establish those items, and then, if it makes sense, consider expanding your range of products.